Last Updated on 7 months by Alex

 Your new remote control receiver will have to be attached to these very wires for you to make your Harbor fan run on your fingertips.

 The receiver will have the same wires with corresponding colors and labels, for light, motor, and neutral ones for you to will be able to connect.
 The receiver wires will have to be connected to the electric box wires by matching the wires and subsequently twisting a wire connector on each pair of wires.
 After connecting all the matching wires, place the receiver behind the hanging fan bracket safely.

 Attach the fan’s canopy back in its place.
 You will find that the canopy now covers both the electric box as well as the receiver.
 Fasten the canopy with the help of screws and a screwdriver and carefully descend from the ladder.

-Switch on the power breaker and give you newly-installed fan a test run.
-If your fan runs successfully, proceed to test the remote-control feature but ensure that you have batteries for your remote that is fully functional.
+Switch on the power breaker and give your newly-installed fan a test run.
+If your fan runs successfully, proceed to test the remote-control feature but ensure that you have batteries for your remote that are fully functional.

 Installing a fan is not the quickest task in the world, with the upcoming technologically forward designs that accompany it, but it isn’t a rocky road either.

 It is always advisable to have necessary safety gear and an additional pair of helping hands that can hold the fan up for you or simply hold your spirits.

 This was a stepwise guide to installing your own Harbor Breeze ceiling fan, however, in case you face issues that are not covered in the steps above, it is best to consult a professional and call in an electrician for the safest results.